USGIF K-12 Educational Outreach

 April 14, 2018

-USGIF will be an exhibitor at WashingtonExec’s K-12 STEM Symposium, a community event that educates and excites children, parents, and educators on STEM.
-USGIF will be in the Altamira-sponsored pavilion and will have activities that teach basic skills in GEOINT.
-Kids will also have the opportunity to build their own satellite using household products.
+USGIF exhibited at WashingtonExec’s K-12 STEM Symposium, an annual community event that educates and excites children, parents, and educators on STEM.
+USGIF was in the Altamira-sponsored pavilion and had activities that taught basic skills in GEOINT and an opportunity to create their own satellite using household products.

 USGIF’s Young Professionals Group participated in the International Spy Museum’s annual Spy Fest, an educational family event where kids and parents get a rare glimpse into the secret world of espionage through interactive, spy-related activities.
 Volunteers taught families about satellites and showed them before and after disaster satellite imagery.
 Kids also built their own satellites using everyday household items.